LTV Syllabus

 - Neeraj Agarwal | Triple Triple Double Double

-- The Sales Learning Curve
+- Jeff Bussgang | The Sales Learning Curve for Startups

 Optional Readings:

-1. If you were Valentina, would you ramp your burn rate?
+- If you were Valentina, would you ramp your burn rate?
 Why or why not?

 CLASS 8.
 BLITZY